Deutsche Bahn considers reviving sale of Arriva unit - Bloomberg News

 The report said that the railroad operator is working with advisers to measure interest from potential buyers including investment funds and rival transport companies.

-Deutsche Bahn and Arriva did not immediately respond to Reuters' requests for comment.
+Deutsche Bahn declined to comment, while Arriva did not immediately respond to a Reuters request for comment.

 Reuters, citing Deutsche Bahn's chief financial officer, reported early last year that the company was working on preparations for the sale of its Arriva regional passenger transport subsidiary.